Meet The Dallas Animal Advisory Commissioners

 STEPHANIE M. CASEY

-That's me!
-I founded and run this community, Dallas Love Bugs.
-I have worked on a variety of Animal Advocacy efforts over my 30 year media career and had a rescue animal in my home all the years of my life with the exception of my freshman year at University living in a dorm.
-I believe change is possible... that we can fix this problem of overpopulation to curb the suffering of so many animals and humans.
+Stephanie founded and runs animal advocacy community, Dallas Love Bugs.
+With a 30-year media career including working on Hollywood Feature Films, touring the country as a musician, and producing a variety of media and events Stephanie brings communication and engagement energy to the commission.
+Having worked on a variety of Animal Advocacy efforts over the years, she has had a rescue animal in her home all the years of her life with the exception of her freshman year at University (no animals allowed in dorm living!).
+Stephanie believes change is possible... that we can fix this problem of overpopulation to curb the suffering of so many animals and humans.
 Let's do it!

 DISTRICT 4